How CityFibre's online learning investment in Go1 supported rapid workforce growth

 Moving away from the costs of managing five providers to an aggregator in Go1 allowed the team to become more cost-efficient.
 It was easier to manage all learners in a single subscription.

 Courses that were face-to-face could now be sent to learners by email and completed on the same day.
+The 100,000 learning item library on Go1 allowed City Fibre to have everything they needed in one system for all 750 people in the business.

 Choosing content styles for a large team with different learning needs is overwhelming, so CityFibre leant on Go1’s knowledge of their content library to map learning courses to skills.